 There have been a large volume of fraudulent calls that are allegedly coming from the Sheriff’s Department saying there is a warrant out for your arrest for not showing up for Jury Duty, or something about nonpayment of back taxes.
 This is a SCAM!

 Criminals are now able to use false or “spoofed” numbers to make it appear that the call is coming from a Sheriff’s Office phone number, or from the Courts.
+They will use names of officers currently employed by KCSO, or they will give you a false name.

 If someone contacts you and tells you there’s a warrant out for your arrest because you missed jury duty or that you owe back taxes, this is a scam!
 Discontinue the call and contact the King County Sheriff if you have any questions about the legitimacy of such a call.